m-nasmi/Event-Management-System/README.md

 The application will be available at 'http://localhost:3000'.

-Project Structure
-The project follows a standard React structure with TailwindCSS for styling:

-Styling with TailwindCSS
+# Styling with TailwindCSS
 TailwindCSS is used for styling the application.
 Ensure that your development environment is set up to process TailwindCSS correctly by following the setup in tailwind.config.js.

-#Contact
+# Contact
 If you have any questions or need further information, feel free to reach out:

 Muhammed Nasmi Email: mdnsmi2442@gmail.com Phone: +94765232442